TomarRitu25/adsgen/README.md

 # adsgen

-Machine learning–driven training structure generator for adsorption on surfaces.
+Machine learning–driven module for adsorption structure generation and potential energy surface (PES) evaluation of molecules on surfaces.

-adsgen is a Python tool that generates training structures for molecule–surface systems using a Bayesian optimization over flexible degrees of freedom including translations and rotations with:
+`adsgen` is a Python tool to generate and evaluate adsorption structures of molecules on surfaces using Bayesian optimization over translations and rotations.
+It can be used with **foundation MACE models** to generate training datasets or with **fine-tuned MACE models** to predict adsorption geometries and energies.

-- BOSS: Bayesian Optimization Structure Search

-- MACE: Machine Learning Potential

-- (Optional) VASP: Single-step DFT optimization

-It outputs optimized training structures suitable for building machine-learned interatomic potentials.

 ---

 ## Introduction

-This repository contains three key functionalities:
+This repository offers three core functionalities:

-1. Generation of adsorption structures using BOSS + MACE
+1. **Generate molecule–surface adsorption structures** using BOSS + MACE
+2. **PES exploration** for flexible molecule-surface systems (via the same interface)
-2. Conversion of optimized `.traj` files to VASP-ready input folders (for explicit VASP optimization)
+3. Convert `.traj` files to VASP input folders and compare MACE vs DFT energies for benchmarking.
-3. Energy comparison between MACE and DFT using a plotting and CSV export tool

-The goal is to assist in generating large, diverse, and relevant training datasets for ML potential development, particularly for molecule–surface systems.
+This tool is meant for researchers working on molecule–surface interactions, adsorption energy landscapes, or building ML-based interatomic potentials.

 ---